permikomnaskaltara/CTF/ringzer0/JavaScript/Client side validation is bad.md

-You need to check the source code of html page.
+You need to check the source code of html page.<br>
 Search for auth script after the .challenge-wrapper:
 <pre>